Lycol50/MultiProtocol-API4beta/README.md

 ```
 accept-protocol:
-- 407 <!-- This is a Protocol Number (1.16.0-1.16.10) -->
+- 557 <!-- This is a Protocol Number (1.19.40) -->
-- 408 <!-- This is a Protocol Number (1.16.20) -->
+- 554 <!-- This is a Protocol Number (1.18.xx) -->
 ```

 Save the file and restart your server, then done!

-NOTE : This plugin is modified and make more instruction-friendly and support latest PMMP API (4)
+**NOTE : This plugin is modified and make more instruction-friendly and support latest PMMP API (4)**

 Original : https://github.com/BajanVlogs/MultiProtocol

-2020 by princepines and BajanVlogs
+2020-2022 by princepines and BajanVlogs

-discord: princepines#5041
+discord: princepines#6636